Old Testament Survey

 Lesson 12 w/Answers2 Samuel Chapters 11-17

-In the last lesson, which covered the first 11 chapters of 2 Samuel, we see that David, having been anointed King over Israel, moved his headquarters to Jerusalem where, with the help of the King of Tyre, he built a palace.
+In the previous lesson, which covered the first 11 chapters of 2 Samuel, we saw that David, having been anointed King over Israel, moved his headquarters to Jerusalem where, with the help of the King of Tyre, he built a palace.
 Seeing that the Ark of the Covenant remained in a tent while he lived in a lavish palace, David decided to build a house for God as well.
 God intervened by pointing out to David that if God wanted a house, He would have had one already.
-This demonstrated to us that even the best of intentions may sound good to us -- but may in fact not be God’s will.
+This demonstrated to us that even the best of intentions may sound good to us, but may in fact not be God’s will.

 - Describe the circumstances surrounding the events in chapters 11 and 12.

 - ANSWER 1: Having defeated his enemies and secured his kingdom, David elected to remain behind in the spring as his army went out to continue the war.
 In the cool of the evening as he walked around the roof of the palace, he saw Bathsheba bathing.
 His desire for her then caused him to summon her and sleep with her.
 She became pregnant, which then led David to plot to kill her husband so he could have her as his own without anyone knowing he had slept with her while she was still married to Uriah the Hittite.

 - ANSWER 2: Having succeeded in having Uriah killed in battle so it looked like a war-related incident, David marries Bathsheba, and she bares him a son.
 His lies and deceit however are not secret from the Lord, who sends Nathan the prophet to confront David.
 David confesses his sin, and God pronounces that his sin will result in the death of David’s first-born son.
 David pleads, prays and fasts for his son, whom God has struck with illness; he eats no food and spends the evenings lying on the ground.
 He continues this until the day that his son dies.